Jayrajgondaliya/loop-trace-debug-app/README.md

 ## Other findings
 1. Only happens after java-agent version - 1.6.2
+2. Only happens with Undertow Server (Tested with Tomcat - Didn't happen).
+3. Only Happens when HTTPS request
+   - OUR Structure : JMeter --->(HTTPS) Request to --> Envoy --> Authentication APP ---> Test APP
-2. It is not happening when
+4. It is not happening when
    1. suppress strategy to none
        ```
           -Dotel.instrumentation.experimental.span-suppression-strategy=none